massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 ---
 lab:
-    title: 'Lab: Authenticating to and querying the Microsoft Graph using MSAL and .NET SDKs'
+    title: 'Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs'
     module: 'Module 07: '
-    type: 'Answer key'
+    type: 'Answer Key'
 ---

-# Lab: Authenticating to and querying the Microsoft Graph using MSAL and .NET SDKs
+# Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs
 # Student lab answer key

 ## Microsoft Azure user interface